jpmorganchase/salt-ds/.changeset/four-windows-beam.md

 "@salt-ds/lab": minor
 ---

-Removed `FileDropZone` from Lab and promoted it to Core.
+Removed `FileDropZone` from lab and promoted it to core.